 Case Keenum, QB, Vikings

 It's difficult to trust Case Keenum with a long-term contract, given that he doesn't have an extensive track record of high-level play.
-It makes sense for the Vikings to give Keenum a 1-year deal worth about $10 million.
+It makes sense for the Vikings to give Keenum a 1-year deal worth about $10 million if they can't get Kirk Cousins.
 Keenum can use 2018 to prove that he's worthy of being Minnesota's quarterback of the future.

 Eli Manning, QB, Giants

 When Eli Manning was benched late in the year, it seemed completely certain that he wouldn't return.
 That has changed, as Pat Shurmur has expressed desire to have Manning around for at least one more year to tutor whichever quarterback they take at No. 2 or 34 overall.

 Baker Mayfield, QB, Oklahoma

 I don't think Baker Mayfield will last until No. 27 overall, but the Saints could still obtain him.
 Last year, they were burned by the Chiefs leaping them and selecting Patrick Mahomes when they planned on doing so.
 The Saints might have learned their lesson, so I could see them trading up for Mayfield or another quarterback.

 A.J.
 McCarron could go to Cleveland to reunite with Hue Jackson.
 However, with the news that Charlie broke about the Browns targeting a quarterback at No. 1 overall, McCarron may opt to avoid becoming the next version of Mike Glennon.
 If so, he could sign with the Cardinals, who, at No. 15, could find it difficult to land one of the top quarterbacks in the 2018 NFL Draft.